 Awards range from $500 to $1000+ based on the number of suitable applicants and the relative quality and merit of their proposals.
 Grant awards are presented as a lump sum award and may cover items such as supplies, equipment, and travel costs not covered by other sources of funding and include a one-year membership with CNPS.

-By accepting funding, grant recipients agree to provide a one paragraph synopsis of their work to be posted on the OC-CNPS website upon begin of the project and a copy of the final project results, in the form of a report, thesis, dissertation or newsletter article.
+By accepting funding, grant recipients agree to provide a one paragraph synopsis of their work to be posted on the OC-CNPS website prior to the distribution of funds, and a copy of the final project results, in the form of a report, thesis, dissertation, presentation or newsletter article.
 Any publication should include acknowledgement of Orange County CNPS.
-If the project is of strong local interest, the grant recipient may be invited to present their work at the Orange County local chapter meeting.
+The grant recipient may be invited to present their work at an Orange County local chapter meeting.

 Review Process and Selection Criteria

-Proposals will be reviewed by committee and applicants will be notified as to whether they have been selected for funding by January 30th.
+Proposals will be reviewed by committee and applicants will be notified as to whether they have been selected for funding by the 2nd Friday of February.